Garden of Shadows: Part I

-Nine months later, Olivia gives birth to a boy, Malcolm Jr., referred to as "Mal."
+Nine months later, Olivia gives birth to a boy, Malcolm Jr., referred to as "Mal".
 Malcolm is kind to her at times, giving her hope that things might improve between them.
 But for the most part, Olivia feels unimportant and ignored.
 Two years later, she gives birth to a second son, Joel.
 Malcolm is upset, as Joel is not healthy and he wanted their second child to be a girl.
 They are also told she cannot have any more children.
 Malcolm does not fully appreciate his sons because of his disappointment at not having a daughter.

 Part II

 Shortly after Joel is born, Malcolm's father Garland comes back to Foxworth Hall with his new wife, Alicia.
 Olivia is disgusted that Alicia is only nineteen and very beautiful.
 Malcolm is enraged to discover that she is pregnant, thinking that her child will inherit part of Garland's fortune.
 Alicia makes numerous friendly overtures to Olivia, but Olivia keeps distant from her.
 Alicia gives birth to a son, whom she names Christopher.

 However, Malcolm becomes obsessed with Alicia.
 When Alicia spurns his advances, Malcolm is convinced that she is leading him on and vows to make her pay dearly.
 Olivia witnesses Malcolm's lust.
 Humiliated and heartbroken, she blames Alicia for making herself attractive to Malcolm.

 On the night of Christopher's third birthday, Garland catches Malcolm trying to rape Alicia, gets into a violent argument with him, has a heart attack, and dies.
 Amidst the somber air in the manor, Malcolm seems to be feeling some guilt and avoids Alicia.
 Eventually, though, his obsession resumes.
 Soon Alicia confesses to Olivia that Malcolm has been coming to her bedroom and raping her, threatening to throw her and her son out on the street penniless if she does not yield.
 She has become pregnant with Malcolm's child.
-Olivia is humiliated and jealous.

 Olivia decides that the only thing to do is to hide Alicia away while Olivia herself feigns being with child.
 Once Alicia secretly delivers, Olivia will pass the baby off as hers; Malcolm will give Alicia Garland's inheritance, and she and Christopher will leave.
 Alicia reluctantly agrees, says goodbye to Christopher, and goes into hiding in the attic of Foxworth Hall.
 Olivia hires new servants as an extra precaution to safeguard their secret, but she fears that Malcolm's interest in Alicia remains.
 To make Alicia less attractive to him, Olivia coerces her into cutting off her long hair, which Olivia leaves on Malcolm's desk to show that she is now the one in control.